edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     This command creates IAM configuration on the Azure region `westus` creating a new resource group `constellTest` and a new service principal `spTest`.
 It also updates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

-    Note that CVMs are currently only supported in a few regions, check [Azure's products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).
-These are:
+    CVMs are available in several Azure regions.
+Constellation OS images are currently replicated to the following:

+    * `germanywestcentral`
     * `westus`
     * `eastus`
     * `northeurope`
     * `westeurope`
     * `southeastasia`

+    If you require the OS image to be available in another region, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md&title=Support+new+Azure+image+region:+xx-xxxx-x).

+    You can find a list of all [regions in Azure's documentation](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).

     </tabItem>